Ashritha-04/OCTANET_AUGUST_Task-2/README.md

-# OCTANET_AUGUST_Task-2
+# To-Do List Application

-This Repository contains To-Do-List Application
+This Repository contains a To-Do-List Application which is made by using HTML, CSS, and JAVASCRIPT